-Thamel has been a magnet for all foreign visitors for more than four decades.
+The Thamel district and the Garden of Dreams, and the Indra Chowk are attractions in Kathmandu of a very different nature.
+The Thamel district has been a magnet for all foreign visitors for more than four decades.
 It is crowded, noisy and full of shops and restaurants.
 To the south we find the even more crowded and noisy market streets around Indra Chowk.
 The Garden of Dreams offers a quiet escape from all of this.

 Even if you are not staying inside the Thamel you are bound to pay a visit or two into this maze of narrow alleys and not so narrow streets of Kathmandu’s centre of tourism.
 Since the days of the hippies, the Thamel district has served as The hotspot for foreign visitors to Nepal.
 The noise from cars, motorcycles, rickshaws and eager salespeople will make you confused.
 You are drawn into it and will spend your first hours just walking around trying to figure out what all the fuzz is about.

-This is a commercial district filled with all kinds of shops, offering food, souvenirs, handicrafts, clothes, electronics, trekking equipment and a lot more.
+This is a commercial district with all kinds of shops.
+They offer food, souvenirs, handicrafts, clothes, electronics, trekking equipment and a lot more.
 Hotels, guesthouses and restaurants are a-plenty.
-And it is crowded.
+In addition, it is crowded.
 When I arrived from a week in peaceful and quiet Bhutan, the land of gross national happiness, Thamel came as a culture shock.

 Commerce.
-Mainly catering the trekking people having booked a trip to Everest Base Camp or any of the other places of interest in the Himalayas.
+The stores mainly cater the trekking people who have booked trips to the Everest Base Camp or any of the other places of interest in the Himalayas.
 Numerous shops were selling boots, clothes, backpacks, tour tickets and the like.
 There are a number of locals in the streets, but the buyers seemed invariably to be people like me: foreigners.

 On first thought Thamel seemed like crowded India in miniature.
 On second thought it was not.
 So I kept expanding my circles, north, west and then south from my hotel.
 On foot of course.
 Then I discovered Indra Chowk.